Pincer movement

 The pincer movement, or double envelopment, is a military maneuver in which forces simultaneously attack both flanks (sides) of an enemy formation.
-This classic maneuver is important throughout the history of warfare.
+This classic maneuver has been important throughout the history of warfare.

 The pincer movement typically occurs when opposing forces advance towards the center of an army that responds by moving its outside forces to the enemy's flanks to surround it.
 At the same time, a second layer of pincers may attack the more distant flanks to keep reinforcements from the target units.

 Description

 A full pincer movement leads to the attacking army facing the enemy in front, on both flanks, and in the rear.
 If attacking pincers link up in the enemy's rear, the enemy is encircled.
-Such battles often end in surrendering or destroying the enemy force, but the encircled force can try to break out.
+Such battles often end in surrender or destruction of the enemy force, but the encircled force can try to break out.
 They can attack the encirclement from the inside to escape, or a friendly external force can attack from the outside to open an escape route.